 One of the peculiarities of this coin is the “French” axis.

 The minting axes indicate the orientation of the two sides of the coin.
-If turning the coin on the vertical axis, the image is offset by 180°, the axis is called “French style”.
-If, on the other hand, the image is aligned, the axis is “German style”.
-On the basis of this principle we also calculate the degrees of rotation of the axes and any errors that may make the coin very interesting from the numismatic point of view.
+If, when turning the coin on the vertical axis, the image is offset by 180°, the axis is referred to as “French style.”
+Conversely, if the image remains aligned, the axis is known as “German style.”
+Based on this principle, we can also calculate the degrees of rotation of the axes, as well as identify any errors.
+Such errors can make the coin particularly fascinating from a numismatic perspective, adding to its rarity and value.

 Value of 50 Lire Vulcan Coin

 The value of a coin depends on the balance of some parameters such as the rarity, the circulation, the year of issue and especially the state of preservation.
-To evaluate a coin it is necessary that these parameters are respected; in this regard there are specific acronyms (grades) that serve as a reference to indicate the economic estimate.
+To evaluate a coin, these parameters must align correctly.
+Specific acronyms (grades) serve as references to indicate the economic estimate.

 50 Lire Vulcan 1954

-The 50 Lira Vulcan essai version of the 1954 Acmonital coin has a very high value.
+The 50 Lira Vulcan pattern coin version of the 1954 Acmonital coin has a very high value.
 It ranges from a minimum of 125.00€ to a maximum of 1500€ for those in Mint state.

 For the 50 Lire Vulcan of 1954 with a circulation equal to 17.600.00 with rarity C, the value can vary from a minimum of 10,00€ to a maximum of 330,00€.